Utilitarian rule: Relative utilitarianism

 As an abstract social choice function, relative utilitarianism has been analyzed by Cao (1982), Dhillon (1998), Karni (1998), Dhillon and Mertens (1999), Segal (2000), Sobel (2001) and Pivato (2008).
-(Cao (1982) refers to it as the `modified Thomson solution'.)
+(Cao (1982) refers to it as the "modified Thomson solution".)

 The utilitarian rule and Pareto-efficiency

-Every Pareto efficient choice is necessarily utilitarian.
-This is because every Pareto improvement necessarily increases the sum of utilities.
-But the utilitarian choice is not the only Pareto-efficient one.
-In fact, every weighted utilitarian choice (maximizing a weighted sum of utilities) is Pareto-optimal, whenever the weights of all individuals are positive.
+Every Pareto efficient social choice function is necessarily a utilitarian choice function, a result known as Harsanyi's utilitarian theorem.
+Specifically, any Pareto efficient social choice function must be a linear combination of the utility functions of each individual utility function (with strictly positive weights).

 The utilitarian rule in specific contexts

 In the context of voting, the utilitarian rule leads to several voting methods: